guo2877/multiNet-shock-response/README.md

 The script ‘multiNet_simAnalysis_script’ validates mass balance equations and calculates impacts (consumption deficits) of single/multiple shocks on single country-product, country, product layer and overall network

 The input folder contains a list of country information, a list of crop information, as well as data for 2 two-layer networks and 2 three-layer networks.

 The network data includes production, reserves, consumption, per capita GDP, and trade data spanning 31 years from 1993 to 2023, along with substitutability correlation matrices (where a value of 1 indicates that the row product can be used to substitute for the column product in that country).
+In the various data for a single year (row), the 171 country data for various products included in the network data name are displayed sequentially.